Union High School (Camas, Washington)

-Union High School is an American public high school in Vancouver, Washington.
+Union High School (UHS) is an American public high school in Vancouver, Washington.
 It is part of the Evergreen Public Schools school district.
 While the campus is located within the proper city limits of Vancouver, it has a Camas area zip code.
-The campus was completed in July 2007.
-Union High School's principal is Griffin Peyton.
-The school colors are black, silver, and red.
-The school's mascot is the Titan.

-About
+History

 Union opened in the fall of 2007 with students consisting of only freshmen, sophomores, and a handful of juniors.
 The original Union High School was founded in 1910.
 James Blair was the first principal.

-It is the fourth high school built in the Evergreen School District – Evergreen High School was the first, Mountain View High School was second, and Heritage High School was the third.
+It is the fourth and newest high school built in the Evergreen School District.
 The four high schools share one football stadium, McKenzie Stadium, which is adjacent to Evergreen High School.

 The school and campus were developed with the concept of utilizing contemporary educational technology.
 The design collaboration for the school won it a 2007 Community Development Department Community Pride Design award.

 In June 2010 Newsweek magazine listed Union High School in its annual list of “America’s Best High Schools,” which includes 1,600, or about 6 percent, of the nation's high schools.
 UHS was listed 572nd nationally and 8th out of 32 high schools listed in the state of Washington.